-The Board of Directors is authorised to temporarily suspend the calculation of the net asset value of one or more sub-funds and/or as the issue, redemption and conversion of shares in the one or more sub-funds in the following cases:
+The Board of Directors is authorised to temporarily suspend the calculation of the net asset value of one or more sub-funds, as well as the issue, redemption and conversion of shares in the one or more sub-funds in the following cases:

-- a) during any period in which one of the principal markets or one of the principal stock markets on which a significant proportion of the investments of a sub-fund is listed, is closed other than for normal closing days, or during which dealings therein are suspended or restricted; - b) in an urgent situation as a result of which the SICAV cannot gain access to its investments, - c) during any breakdown in the means of communication normally used to determine the price of any investment of the SICAV or current prices on any market or stock market, - d) during any period during which it is not possible to hand over the funds which are or may be necessary for the realisation or payment of any investment of the SICAV, or during any period in which it is not possible to repatriate funds required for the redemption of the shares. - e) in the event of the cancellation/closure or demerger of one or more sub-funds or share classes or types, provided this suspension is justified with a view to protecting the shareholders of the sub-funds or share classes or types in question, - f) if a meeting of shareholders is called to propose the winding-up of the SICAV.
+- a) for any period during which a market or a stock market which is the principal market or stock market on which a significant percentage of the investments of the SICAV is listed at a given point, is closed, except for normal closing days, or when trading is subject to major restrictions or suspensions, or - b) in an urgent situation as a result of which the SICAV cannot gain access to its investments, or - c) during any breakdown in the means of communication normally used to determine the price of any investment of the SICAV or current prices on any market or stock market, or - d) during any period during which it is not possible to hand over the funds which are or may be necessary for the realisation or payment of any investment of the SICAV, or during any period in which it is not possible to repatriate funds required for the redemption of the shares. - e) in the event of the cancellation/closure or demerger of one or more sub-funds or share classes or types, provided this suspension is justified with a view to protecting the shareholders of the sub-funds or share classes or types in question, - f) if a meeting of shareholders is called to propose the winding-up of the SICAV.